 Math Activity Sheets: These activity sheets include directions, vocabulary words, sample questions, and extension ideas.
-The activities are designed so that students can complete with the teacher or at home with their families.
+The activities are designed so that students can do it with the teacher or at home with their families.

-Game Materials Needed Concepts ST Math Game Connection Add It Up!
+Game Materials Needed Key Ideas Add It Up!
 Any small household items.
 Some examples include cereal, coins, beans, crayons, etc. Multiplication is related to addition.
 When you multiply you are adding together equal groups.
-Third Grade Objective: Multiplication Concepts Game: How Many Legs Equal Groups Any small household items.
+Equal Groups Any small household items.
 Some examples include cereal, coins, beans, crayons, etc. Small plates Number cube or dice Division is related to subtraction.
 Repeated subtraction can form equal groups.
 Fair sharing (dealing out) one at a time can form equal groups too.
-Third Grade Objective: Division Concepts Game: Fair Sharing L.I.
-Modeling Multiplication and Division Any household item you have 30 of.
-Some examples include cereal, coins, beans, crayons, etc. Multiplication is counting equal groups and division is creating equal groups Third Grade Objective: Multiplication and Division Relationships Games: Build Expressions Multiplication and Division Fact Family Build It Square shaped household items (Post-It© notes, square crackers, notecards cut into squares) Rectangle shaped pieces of paper Area is the number of unit squares needed to cover a rectangle.
+Modeling Multiplication and Division • Any household item you have 30 of.
+Some examples include cereal, coins, beans, crayons, etc. Multiplication is counting equal groups and division is creating equal groups Build It Square shaped household items (Post-It[®] notes, square crackers, notecards cut into squares) Rectangle shaped pieces of paper Area is the number of unit squares needed to cover a rectangle.
 Perimeter is the sum of the lengths of all 4 sides of a rectangle.
-Third Grade Objective: Area and Perimeter Game: Select Area and Perimeter Name It PencilCrayonsSticky notes (or small square pieces of paper) A fraction is written with a numerator and a denominator.
+Name It Pencil Crayons Sticky notes (or small square pieces of paper) A fraction is written with a numerator and a denominator.
 The denominator represents the total number of equal pieces.
 The numerator represents how many of those equal pieces were counted.
-Third Grade Objective: Fraction Concepts Game: Crank Pies Pattern Detectives Pencil and paper Patterns in the addition or multiplication table can be identified and explained using the properties of operations.
-Third Grade Objective: Number Patterns Games: Make It Linear Hundreds Pit Shape Up ToothpicksNotecard or piece of paper Shapes can be classified according to attributes, such as number of sides and types of angles.
-Third Grade Objective: Shapes Game: Shape Types with Quadrilaterals Nickels and Dimes NickelsDimesPencil and paper Some problems have more than one step.
+Pattern Detectives Pencil and paper Patterns in the addition or multiplication table can be identified and explained using th properties of operations.
+Shape Up ToothpicksNotecard or piece of paper Shapes can be classified acco ding to attributes, such as number of sides and types of angles.
+Nickels and Dimes NickelsDimesPencil and paper Some problems have more than one step.
 Parentheses can help to clarify these steps.
-Third Grade Objective: Unknowns in Two-Step Problems Games: How Many Legs Which Parentheses